NikV/botmock-watson-export/README.md

 ## License

-Botmock Dialogflow Export is copyright © 2019 Botmock.
+Botmock Watson Export is copyright © 2019 Botmock.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.